Wedge-tailed eagle: Reptiles and other prey

 When selecting reptiles as prey, wedge-tailed eagles by far are most likely to pursue lizards.
 The range of lizards they may prey upon is highly diverse in size and nature, with somewhere between 20 and 30 species known in the prey spectrum.
 The most preferred reptilian prey by far is bearded dragons.
 Despite the small size of this prey relative to most mammalian prey, they can be key to survivorship in more arid vicinities such as central and western Australia where there is less diverse prey to pick from.
-In video monitored prey deliveries at Fowlers Gap Arid Zone Research Station, central bearded dragons (Pogona vitticeps) dominated the prey composition, making up 68.2% of 110 prey deliveries and the only known instance of reptiles forming the bulk of wedge-tailed eagles diets.
+In video monitored prey deliveries at Fowlers Gap Arid Zone Research Station, central bearded dragons (Pogona vitticeps) dominated the prey composition, making up 68.2% of 110 prey deliveries and the only known instance of reptiles forming the bulk of wedge-tailed eagle diet.
 A different study from prey remains and pellets found the central bearded dragon to comprise 28.6% of the diet among 192 prey items.
 In south-central Queensland, the bearded dragon was the leading prey species by number, making up 26.9% of 729 prey items.
 In northeastern New South Wales, the eastern bearded dragon (Pogona barbata) was the second most numerous prey species behind the rabbit, at 16.6% of the diet.
 The bearded dragons when taken by wedge-tailed eagles have had an estimated body mass ranging from 80 to 320 g.
 They also prey on jacky dragons.

 Larger lizards are readily taken as well given the opportunity.
 Skinks are occasional supplemental prey, common blue-tongued skink (Tiliqua scincoides) at around 500 g can make up around 5% of the diet (in northeast New South Wales), while the 204 g Centralian blue-tongued skink (Tiliqua multifasciata) was quite prominent in the diet in the Northern Territory.
 In Western Australia, 617 g shingleback skink (Tiliqua rugosa) and somewhat smaller western blue-tongued skink (Tiliqua occipitalis) collectively comprised about 7.5% of the diet.
 Much bigger lizards are sometimes taken, namely monitor lizards.
 Around 20% of the 231 prey items of in a Western Australian study was found to be monitor lizards, mostly 2.32 kg yellow-spotted monitors (Varanus panoptes) with some 821 g sand goannas (Varanus gouldii).
 Adult Rosenberg's monitors (Varanus rosenbergi), weighing around 1.1 kg can be also taken.
-Even lace monitors (Varanus varius), which weighs 6.3 kg on average adults, and somewhat bigger perenties (Varanus giganteus) can sometimes be taken by wedge-tailed eagles.
+Even lace monitors (Varanus varius), which weighs 6.3 kg on average adults, can be a prey for this powerful eagle.
 Contrarily, lizards down to the size of a 20 g pygmy spiny-tailed skink (Egernia depressa) and a 38 g thorny devil (Moloch horridus) may be taken.